deeksha1010/Sentiment_Analysis/README.md

 ### Future Work 🚀
 Try GRU or Transformer models.
-Fine-tune hyperparameters for better accuracy.
+Fine-tune hyperparameters for better accuracy or maybe increasing epochs can work too! :)